Based on 25,519 Actual Mattress Owner Experiences

 The energy-absorbing properties of memory foam mattresses allow them to have good-to-excellent motion isolation.
 The thicker the foam and the higher its density, the better motion isolation tends to be.

-Memory foam hybrid mattresses most often refer to mattresses consisting of both innersprings and memory foam (at least two inches).
+Hybrid mattresses most often refer to mattresses consisting of both innersprings and memory foam (at least two inches).
 These beds often use sophisticated coils which minimize motion transfer.
 And their use of memory foam also helps to keep motion localized.

 For latex mattresses, motion isolation can vary due mostly to processing type.
 Dunlop-processed latex tends to provide mostly good motion isolation, while talalay-processed latex tends to provide no better than fair isolation.